hanneysaurus/Vis2/README.md

+## Instructions to Run the Program

+Open the project in a javascript IDE, like WebStorm.

-change to the twisualization directory: cd twisualization
+Change to the "twisualization" directory:
+* cd twisualization

-install the following:
+Install the following:
-npm install
+* npm install
-npm install react-tagcloud
+* npm install react-tagcloud
-npm i topojson-server
+* npm i topojson-server

-run the program:
+Run the program:
-npm start
+* npm start